axvr/photon.vim/README.md

 colorscheme photon
 ```

+### Troubleshooting

+If you've installed the colour scheme but it doesn't quite look like the
+screenshots above:

-To get the best possible experience, make sure that photon is the only theme
+1. Make sure that photon is the only theme being set in your Vim configuration.
+2. Don't run `:colorscheme photon` manually.

-set in your Vim config.
-This will prevent weird artefacts being left over from
+This issue is usually caused by atefacts being left over from a previous colour
-other colour schemes.
-Similarly, it is not a good idea to run `:colorscheme
-photon`, while Vim is already running - it won't look great.
+scheme.

-If you are having difficulties getting the colours to look like they do in the
+If you are still having difficulties getting the colours to look like they do
-screenshots, please create an issue and I'll be happy to try and help.
+in the screenshots, please create an issue and I'll be happy to try and help.

 ## Attribution